Takeme-Steph/CS50/README.md

 # Lab9 -
   it's a birthday app, you can add, edit and delete birthdays.
 It's made with python(Flask) and sqlite,html,css and javascript.

+# Pset6
+DNA - this app takes a sequence of DNA and a CSV file containing STR counts for a list of individuals as a command line argument, and then matches the STR repeats to determine whom the DNA (most likely) belongs to.